WhiteFangs/field-data-collector/README.md

 ## Contribute
 You can contribute, report bugs or ask for features on the Issues page or by mail at loup[at]louphole[dot]com.

+Field Data Collector is a [progressive web application](https://developers.google.com/web/progressive-web-apps/) powered by [Vue.js](https://vuejs.org/).

 ## License
 Apache License 2.0

 Created by Bilgé Kimyonok.
-Copyright 2017.
+Copyright 2018.

 Icon by Emoji One, CC BY-SA 4.0